Updated August 2021

 This procedural document provides options for persons who have experienced any form of Prohibited Conduct.
 As described more fully below, these options include the following:

 - A report to a Confidential Resource.
 A confidential resource provides emotional and/or medical services and maintains confidentiality.
 A report to a confidential resource does not result in a university investigation or any other action to respond to the incident.

 - A report to a Policy Administrator.
 Certain personnel at the university have the responsibility to receive reports of Prohibited Conduct and to take action based on those reports.
-A Policy Administrator will forward the information about the incident to the Associate Provost for Equity and Diversity and Title IX Coordinator.
-The Associate Provost for Equity and Diversity and Title IX Coordinator will discuss options with the Reporting Individual.
-The assistance the Associate Provost for Equity and Diversity and Title IX Coordinator can facilitate includes the following:
+A Policy Administrator will forward the information about the incident to the Title IX Coordinator and Equity and Diversity Officer.
+The Title IX Coordinator and Equity and Diversity Officer will discuss options with the Reporting Individual.
+The assistance the Title IX Coordinator and Equity and Diversity Officer can facilitate includes the following:

 - Initial or Interim Remedies.
 Initial or interim remedies are intended to support the individual who experienced Prohibited Conduct to continue in their involvement in the university’s programs and activities.
 These remedies may include no contact orders; academic accommodations; changes in housing assignment; or other academic, residential or work accommodations.

 - Informal Resolution.
 Informal resolution is a process that enables the parties (i.e., the Complainant and the Respondent) to agree upon a resolution to the situation.
 Not all incidents are appropriate for informal resolution, and no party may be forced to participate in or accept informal resolution.
 This is a voluntary process.